lupatat/lupatat/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-become the vision of the mindseye eye and carry the flame to the fire do not wait for the fire to carry the flame to you
+become the vision of the mindseye eye and carry the flame to the fire, do not wait for the fire to carry the flame to you